as-op/opm2-en/.github/AUTOMATED_BUILD.md

 Version number and date are included in the pdf.
 The pdf filename follows the form `pm2guide-#version.pdf`.

-## Download

-Preview & Release builds can be downloaded at the [Github Release Page](https://github.com/pm2alliance/opm2-en/releases)
+Corresponding build can be downloaded as attached asset at [Github Release Page](https://github.com/pm2alliance/opm2-en/releases)